LTP: A New Active Learning Strategy for CRF-Based Named Entity Recognition: NER Model

 A linear-chain CRF model defines the posterior probability of $\mathbf{y}$ given $\mathbf{x}$ to be:

-where $Z(\mathbf{x})$ is a normalization factor over all possible tags of $\mathbf{x}$, and $h^k(y_k;\mathbf{x})$ (\#TODO: ambiguous?) indicates the probability of taking the $y_k$ tag at position $k$ which is the output of the previous softmax layer. $A$ is a parameter called a transfer matrix, which can be set manually or by model learning.
+where $Z(\mathbf{x})$ is a normalization factor over all possible tags of $\mathbf{x}$, and $P(y_k;\mathbf{x}_k)$ indicates the probability of taking the $y_k$ tag at position $k$ which is the output of the previous DNN layer, such as bilstm, softmax. $A$ is a parameter called a transfer matrix, which can be set manually or by model learning.
 In our experiment, we let the model learn the parameter by itself. $A_{y_k,y_{k+1}}$ means the probability of a transition from tag states $y_k$ to $y_{k+1}$.
 We use $\mathbf{y}^{*}$ to represent the most likely tag sequence of $\mathbf{x}$:

 The parameters $A$ are learnt through the maximum log-likelihood estimation, that is to maximize the log-likelihood function $\ell$ of training set sequences in the labeled data set $\mathcal{L}$:

 where $L$ is the size of the tagged set $\mathcal{L}$.